gillins/ctypesqhull/README.md

 ## How to use

-Load the `ctypesqhull.so` library and declare the function like this:
+Load the `ctypesqhull.so` library and declare the function like this (you may need to modify to have a full path to `ctypesqhull.so`):

 ```
 import ctypes